 - you are in the justice system

-How to find a social worker
+How do I find a social worker?

 You can find social workers in hospitals, community health centres, aged care services, mental health services, and drug and alcohol services.
 They also work in education facilities, child protection services, family support, employment services, the justice system, housing, and disability services.
 Some social workers operate in private practice.